2021 and 2022 Plan Year Information

 Can I use my Health Care FSA for dependent day care expenses?

 No. Your Health Care and Dependent Day Care accounts are separate.
-You may only use your Health Care FSA for eligible health care expenses and your Dependent Day Care FSA for eligible dependent day care expenses.
+You may use your Health Care FSA only for eligible health care expenses and your Dependent Day Care FSA only for eligible dependent day care expenses.

 Can I change the amount of my Health Care and Dependent Day Care FSA contributions during the year?